freshkii/Snake/README.md

 pip install pygame
 ```
 ## Run
-Once everything is set up, run this command in your project directory :
+Once everything is set up, run this command in the terminal opened in the directory you've downloaded this :

 Windows
 ```bash